 For many reasons it can be useful to create a paper-based book of your vocabulary.
 It gives you a backup communication system if anything should happen to your iPad.
 At different times, in different environments it can be very handy to have a paper copy!
 Perhaps the AAC user has more success accessing their communication in a book like this!
 And if we are trying to do more modeling in the AAC app, your paper-based book is just another way to do it!

 I have created the entire vocabulary in this book and it was quite a job!
 However it is also okay to print and laminate a few pages to use in a specific way, eg. all the food pages to have a copy in the kitchen.
 This book is based on a 5X9 Grid in Proloquo2Go's Intermediate Core vocabulary, but you can use any AAC app to create a paper-based version.

-Here are the steps I followed to create this book:
+Steps I followed to create this book

 1. Move the vocabulary you need to the primary folder

 Learn how in this Support article.
 I did this so that all the words we would need would be on one page - which is easier to print and include in the book.
 It would have taken longer to print and make this book if I was using both primary and secondary folders of the vocabulary.